Columbia Sportswear Company

 CUNA Mutual Group

-“One essential component of CUNA Mutual’s end-to-end data protection initiative is its innovative use of HP SecureData, which unites end-to-end encryption, tokenization and masking.
+“One essential component of CUNA Mutual’s end-to-end data protection initiative is its innovative use of HPE SecureData, which unites end-to-end encryption, tokenization and masking.
 We’ve never looked at security as a standalone function,” Sysol noted.
 “It needs to be woven into every aspect of infrastructure and processes.”

 Envision Pharmaceutical Services

 Envision Pharmaceutical Services (EnvisionRxOptions) is a national, full-service pharmacy benefit management (PBM) company.
 Beyond complying with HIPAA regulations and PCI DSS, Envision understands that other information, including internal communications, is also sensitive and should be protected.
 “We needed to find a way to secure data, including internal data contained in internal emails between users on company issued equipment as well as on mobile devices, and do it in a way that would make the management of the encryption keys both secure and simple,” explains Tom Hardin, the company’s information security manager.
-After evaluating a number of options to address this business requirement, Envision Pharmaceutical Services chose to implement HP SecureMail.
+After evaluating a number of options to address this business requirement, Envision Pharmaceutical Services chose to implement HPE SecureMail.

 Not All Encryption Techniques Are the Same